 If you don't have internet access, school office staff can provide you with printed copies of the policy and a review form.

 School trips provided are a key part of our class room programme.
 We encourage parents to come along on trips as we have a set ratio of adults to students that we must adhere to for students safety.
 On enrolment parents sign a general permission slip that will allow us to take students on trips within easy range of the school (e.g. Twizel).
 However, for any trips that require transport we will require a permission slip filled in for every student in that class.

-Aoraki Mount Cook School is a Smokefree school and smoking is not permitted in the school grounds or buildings at all times and at events, camps and outings associated with the school.
+Aoraki Mount Cook School is a Smokefree school and smoking/vaping is not permitted in the school grounds or buildings at all times and at events, camps and outings associated with the school.

 All required stationery will be provided for your child at the start of each year and throughout the year when needed.
 Accounts for this will be sent out as they occur.

 All students are expected to wear a brimmed hat in terms 1 and 4 at all times outside.
 A cap is not suitable.
 Parents should ensure that children have sunblock applied at home.
-There is some sunblock in the classroom as an extra.
+Sunblock is available in the classroom as an extra.